datopian/markdownbased/content/tutorials/create-a-simple-catalog-of-anything.md

 ---
-title: Tutorial - Create a catalog of anything using Markdown files in Obsidian
+title: Create a catalog of anything using Markdown files in Obsidian
 ---

 ![Tutorial Gif](/assets/dataview.gif)